We’ve been together for three years.

-I set eyes on Brenna for the first time 11 years ago.
-I had just come out as my authentic self, and was at my first ever LGBT+ club.
-I was with a group of friends, basking in the newness of the atmosphere when I spotted her from across the room.
+I set eyes on Brenna for the first time eleven years ago, when I had just come out as my authentic self and was at my first ever LGBT+ club.
+I was with friends, basking in the newness of the atmosphere, when I spotted her across the room.

-Flash forward to an entire year later, and I’ve just moved to a new city and I’m getting my hair cut downtown.
+Flash forward to an entire year later, and I’ve just moved to a new city, and I’m getting my hair cut downtown.
 In walks Brenna, and sits right in front of me for an appointment.
-I immediately recognize her, start swooning again, and I even mention to my hairdresser how attractive she was to me.
+I immediately recognize her and start swooning again.
+I even mention to my hairdresser how attractive she was to me.

 Our wedding day honestly couldn’t have been more perfect!
 We woke up in the mountains to the most beautiful landscape.
-We went into Terlingua and got the best cup of coffee and breakfast burritos at Espresso Y Poco Mas- which is our absolute favorite place in Terlingua.
+Went into Terlingua and got the best cup of coffee and breakfast burritos at Espresso Y Poco Mas.
+Our absolute favorite place in Terlingua.

-We went back to our Airbnb and spent the rest of the day lounging around and enjoying each other’s company and tossing the nervous feelings back and forth.
+Back we went to our Airbnb and spent the rest of the day, lounging around and enjoying each other’s company.
+Tossing the nervous feelings back and forth.

-Our photographer drove 9 hours and primitive camped with her husband just to capture our big day for us.
-Our photographer, Ashley Howland, and her husband came to our Airbnb an hour or so prior to leaving for the park and photographed us getting ready and recorded us individually saying our vows to one another.
-We all drove into the park, nervous we were going to be kicked out for not having a permit, and we got in for free!
-Not only that, but the overlook to Santa Elena Canyon was vacant and we were able to say our vows with the most exceptional background and with no one else around.
+Our photographer drove nine hours and primitive camped with her husband to capture our big day for us.
+Photographer Ashley Howland and her husband came to our Airbnb an hour or so before leaving for the park.
+They photographed us getting ready and recorded us individually, saying our vows to one another.
+We all drove into the park.
+Nervous we would be kicked out for not having a permit, and we got in for free!
+Not only that, but the overlook to Santa Elena Canyon was vacant, and we were able to say our vows with the most exceptional background and with no one else around.

 Brenna’s vows were my favorite memory of the day.
 I was so captivated by them.
 Every single line, every word, every emotion behind them was so genuinely heartfelt and gushing with love.
 They were passionate, unreserved, and organic.

-I cried like I didn’t expect to, I laughed…hard.
+I cried like I didn’t expect to and laughed – hard.

-We chose to elope, just the two of us and we are so glad that we kept it intimate and isolated.
-We didn’t have to worry about anyone else but ourselves and what we wanted our experience to be.
-We didn’t have any set time frame, other than being in the park as the sun was setting for golden hour.
+We chose to elope, just the two of us.
+We are so glad that we kept it intimate and isolated.
+Not wanting to have to worry about anyone else but ourselves and what we wanted our experience to be.
+And without have any set time frame, other than being in the park as the sun was setting for golden hour.